 , or completely disinterested altogether

 .
-In short, these domesticated men are portrayed as having something "wrong" with them, due to being removed from the Call Reception Area
+In short, these domesticated men are portrayed as having something "wrong" with them, due to being removed from fields of violence, power, or non-domestic achievement.

 Also, please keep in mind that the word chosen to represent this trope was "tough".
 In addition to physical force or power, "tough" also means resilient, stubborn, slow to change, dense, and inflexible, which are also ways men are stereotyped.